-No, the MENTOR 7 Light remains true to the principle of all paragliders in the MENTOR series, which means they are positioned at the top of the EN B class.
-The MENTOR 7 Light incorporates a great deal of design knowledge gained from the construction of the XENON (EN/LTF D) - but with the clear objective that the demands on the pilot are no higher than those of the MENTOR 6.
+No, the MENTOR 7 (Light) remains true to the principle of all paragliders in the MENTOR series, which means they are positioned at the top of the EN B class.
+The MENTOR 7 (Light) incorporates a great deal of design knowledge gained from the construction of the XENON (EN/LTF D) - but with the clear objective that the demands on the pilot are no higher than those of the MENTOR 6.
 The hybrid 2.5-liner design alone does not increase the demand; the reaction to collapses is even somewhat milder than before.
-The MENTOR 7 Lights's aspect ratio of 5.5, which is moderate in the high-end EN B classification, helps to ensure that the demands on the pilot are not too high.
-Please note: we recommend checking the manual to learn more about the typical characteristics of 2-liners (C-steering, ground handling, descent techniques).
+The MENTOR 7 (Light)s's aspect ratio of 5.5, which is moderate in the high-end EN B classification, helps to ensure that the demands on the pilot are not too high.
+Please note: we recommend checking the manual to learn more about the typical characteristics of 2-liners (CC-riser-control, ground handling, descent techniques).

-How can I take full advantage of the speed-bar travel of the MENTOR 7 Light?
+How can I take full advantage of the speed-bar travel of the MENTOR 7 (Light)?
+The MENTOR 7 (Light) has a large speed-range and therefore long speed-bar travel.

-The MENTOR 7 Light has a large speed-range and therefore long speed-bar travel.
 Depending on the size of the glider, and especially on the harness, it may not be possible to use the full speed-bar travel, as the Brummel hooks are "blocked" by the pulley of the harness before the full speed-bar travel is reached.
 There are several possibilities for optimisation: one option is to convert the speed system using speed-bar beads.
 The conversion kit (Speed System Cords) is included in the scope of delivery and instructions can be found in the manual.
 Alternatively, the harness can be attached without a Brummel hook by means of a clove hitch/lark's foot or the harness and paraglider can be connected with a continuous cord.
 However, the latter will only work for pilots who do not disconnect their harness from their wing.
 If help is required during the conversion, our local NOVA dealer will be happy to assist.

-You can see our world-wide network of partners here: www.nova.eu/en/try-buy
+You can see our world-wide network of partners here: www.nova.eu/en/try-buy combination of climb, stability and speed for maximum XC efficiency can be found within the recommended weight range.